ziadat69/SystemAdmin-in-Redhat/README.md

    - Create and edit text files using the vim editor.
    - Use shell variables to help run commands, and edit Bash startup scripts to set shell and environment variables to modify the behavior of the shell and programs run from the shell.
+# 5) Managing Local Users and Groups
+   Create, manage, and delete local users and groups and administer local password policies.
+  - Describe the purpose of users and groups on a Linux system\
+  - Switch to the superuser account to manage a Linux system, and grant other users superuser access using the sudo command.
+  - Create, modify, and delete locally defined user accounts.
+  - Create, modify, and delete locally defined group accounts.
+  - Set a password management policy for users, and manually lock and unlock user accounts.